Calories Explained: What They Are and How Many You Need Daily

 Protein, Carbs, and Fat: What Mix Works Best?

-There’s no universally “best” macro split—consistency and food quality carry most of the result.
-That said, slightly higher protein is often helpful when losing fat (it preserves lean mass and improves fullness) and when building strength.
-If you’re training hard, you’ll likely perform best with enough carbs to fuel the work and recover well, using fats to round out calories.
-Strength athletes and lifters may also consider supplements that improve training quality; if that’s you, start with 25 for 2025: Best Creatine Monohydrate Powders to pair smart fueling with smart lifting.
+A slightly higher protein intake is often helpful when losing fat (it preserves lean mass and improves fullness) and when building strength.
+If you're training hard, you'll likely perform best with enough carbohydrates to fuel the work and recover between sessions, using fats to round out your remaining calories.
+Carbohydrates are not the enemy; they're the primary fuel for high-intensity exercise and play an important role in recovery and thyroid function.

 Do You Need to Count Calories?